techidaily/site-ai-vdieo-software/source/_posts/2024-approved-best-apps-for-making-reaction-video.md

 ### 9\.
 MakeAGIF

-[MakeAGIF](https://makeagif.com/video-to-gif)isn't simply a video to GIF converter; it can convert almost anything to GIF.
+[MakeAGIF](https://makeagif.com/video-to-gif) isn't simply a video to GIF converter; it can convert almost anything to GIF.
 You may upload a video, record a video, paste a video link, or even submit a collection of photographs to create your own GIF on this simple website.

 Then you may customize the output by adding stickers and captions, changing the GIF's pace, and choosing a start and end time.
 The one drawback to this video to GIF converter is that each GIF has a MakeAGIF watermark; to remove the company's branding from your clip, you'll need to pay to the premium version, which costs $11.95 per month.